Gay Travel Bhutan: Extended Tour With Private Guide

 Our Ten-Day Grand Bhutan Tour You Will Never Forget!

 This is our best program for people who have a bit more time and who want to experience some of the less-visited places in Bhutan and spend more time in the country's spiritual heartland.
 Depending on when you travel, you will see at least one of Bhutan's spectacular festivals as well as some of the most unspoiled terrain on the planet.
 Our Grand Bhutan Tour uses car and driver and guide, so your time is your own.
 Even your meals are included.
 You have the option to spend one night in a local home to experience Bhutan much more intimately.
 Although Purple Dragon was founded to serve LGBT guests, our experiences of a lifetime are open to everyone!
-A growing number of mainstream guests choose Purple Dragon because they know they will get something better from a gay company.
+A growing number of mainstream guests choose Purple Dragon because they know they will get something better from a gay tour company.

 Day One: Spectacular Himalaya Views